Workshops

 Faculty and staff are invited to sign up for "Examining Whiteness,” a program inspired by Building Anti-Racist White Educators (BARWE).
 The Examining Whiteness foundational series is designed as a first step for White educators toward engaging in critical reflection on Whiteness and working toward antiracism.

-Learn more: Examining Whiteness
+Learn more and register: Examining Whiteness

 CTLT Book Circles